Minnesota’s Carver County Ranked 11th Healthiest County In The U.S.

 No. 1 on the list was Los Alamos County in New Mexico, followed by Douglas County, Colorado.
 Check out the full list here.

 It’s not the first time the county has been recognized for its community’s health.
-In 2018, the county was named the healthiest in the state.MORE NEWS: Minnesota Gets $60 Million Federal Grant To Improve I-494 Near MSP
+In 2018, the county was named the healthiest in the state.MORE NEWS: Truck Driver, Minnesota State Trooper Save Man Pinned Underneath Tractor

 Carver County includes cities such as Chaska, Chanhassen, Waconia and Victoria.
 The county borders Hennepin County.